-EN 110 Freshman English5
+EN 110 Freshman English

-EN 120 Masterpieces of Literature5
+EN 120 Masterpieces of Literature

 EN 255 Literary Studies I

 EN 256 Literary Studies II

 English El ectives (300 to 400-level)

+Please Note : students who have completed the six literature courses in the

+ram may complete the minor with one additional upper

-Please Note: students who have completed the six literature courses in the honors program may complete the minor with one additional upper division English course of five credits.
+honors program may complete the minor with one additional upper division English course of five credits.
 See policy for minors on page 46.